matramos/elrejunte/.github/ISSUE_TEMPLATE/sugerencia-de-mejora-o-algoritmo-a-agregar.md

 ---
-name: Sugerencia de Mejora o Algoritmo a agregar
+name: Sugerencia de mejora o algoritmo a agregar
 about: Suggest an idea for this project
 title: "[FEATURE]"
 labels: ''